-As of the date of this Circular, the maximum number of DSUs outstanding under the DSU Plan from time to time, and the maximum number of Common Shares underlying the outstanding DSUs, is 5,000,000.
-If the DSU Plan Amendment is approved by Shareholders at the Meeting, the maximum number of DSUs that may be outstanding under the DSU Plan from time to time, and the maximum number of Common Shares underlying the outstanding DSUs, will be increased to 7,500,000.
+As of the date of this Circular, the maximum number of DSUs outstanding under the DSU Plan from time to time, and the maximum number of Common Shares underlying the outstanding DSUs, is 7,500,000.

-The DSU Plan provides that the maximum number of Common Shares issuable to insiders (as that term is defined by the TSX) pursuant to the DSU Plan, together with any Common Shares issuable pursuant to any other security based compensation arrangement of the Corporation, will not exceed 10% of the total issued and outstanding Common Shares at any time.
-In addition, the maximum number of Common Shares issued to insiders under the DSU Plan, together with any Common Shares issued to insiders under the DSU Plan, together with any common Shares issued to insider pursuant to any other security based compensation arrangement of the Corporation, within any one year period, will not exceed 10% of the total number of outstanding Common Shares.
+The DSU Plan provides that the maximum number of Common Shares issuable to insiders (as that term is defined by the TSX) pursuant to the DSU Plan, together with any Common Shares issuable pursuant to any other security-based compensation arrangement of the Corporation, will not exceed 10% of the total issued and outstanding Common Shares at any time.
+In addition, the maximum number of Common Shares issued to insiders under the DSU Plan, together with any Common Shares issued to insider the DSU Plan, together with any Common Shares issued to insider spursuant to any other security-based compensation arrangement of the Corporation, will not exceed 10% of the total number of outstanding Common Shares.